 Protective Orders

-You may also be subject to a no-contact or restraining order along with criminal charges.
-If a person obtains a protective order against you, it is extremely important that you not attempt to contact them or violate the order in any way.
+You may also be subject to a no-contact or restraining order or contact orders along with criminal charges.
+If a person obtains a protective order against you, it is extremely important that you not attempt to contact them or violate the order in any way, as restraining orders and contact orders are legal measures designed for the protection of victims.
 Otherwise, you could face additional charges.
 A domestic battery charge becomes a felony if you have a prior conviction for violating a protective order.
+Complying with these orders is important to ensure the protection of all parties involved.

 What if You Already Have a Criminal Record?